 • Example: 2 pm to 10 pm

-• Third shift: This is a night shift that starts late in the evening and usually ends early in the morning.
+• Third shift: This is a night shift, often referred to as the third shift, that starts late in the evening and usually ends early in the morning.
 It can start or end slightly earlier than your typical night shift.

 • Example: 9 pm to 2 am